bitovi/hatchify/doc/next-steps/using-postgres-db.md

 ### Create a database:

-There are different options for creating a Postgres database; in fact, if you've run the Docker command above, you'll already have a database called "postgres", but if you want to create a new one, a good option is dbeaver:
+There are different options for creating a Postgres database; in fact, if you've run the Docker command above, you'll already have a database called "postgres", but if you want to create a new one, a good option is DBeaver:

- -   `dbeaver` - Dbeaver is a cross-platform database tool; you can install it from the [official website](https://dbeaver.io/download/) and create a connection to Postgres as exemplified in [this tutorial](https://dbeaver.com/2022/03/03/how-to-create-database-connection-in-dbeaver/).
+ -   `DBeaver` - DBeaver is a cross-platform database tool; you can install it from the [official website](https://dbeaver.io/download/) and create a connection to Postgres as exemplified in [this tutorial](https:/dbeaver.com/2022/03/03/how-to-create-database-connection-in-dbeaver/).
 After your connection is set, right-click in your connection, hover over create and select "database" to create a new database.
 For this tutorial, we created a database called "todos".

 ### Configure Hatchify's constructor:

-1. Remove Sqlite:
+1. Remove SQLite:

     ``` bash
     npm uninstall sqlite3